-In the current conditions of global supply chain functioning, the key factor determining competitiveness is the time it takes to introduce a product or service to the market.
-Organisations that want to gain or maintain a competitive edge must implement solutions characterised by speed and adaptability in responding to customer demand and market fluctuations.
-Before the COVID-19 pandemic, many companies leaned toward a just-in-time (JIT) strategy, minimising inventory levels and maximising efficiency by delivering raw materials and components exactly when needed in the production process.
-Flexibility was important, but not always a priority, as the key was to maintain low inventory levels and minimise order fulfilment time.
+In the current conditions of functioning global supply chains, the key factor determining competitiveness is the time it takes to introduce a product or service to the market.
+Organizations aspiring to gain or maintain a competitive edge should implement solutions characterized by both speed and adaptability in responding to customer demand and market fluctuations.
+Before the COVID-19 pandemic, many companies leaned towards a just-in-time (JIT) strategy, minimizing inventory levels and maximizing efficiency by delivering raw materials and components exactly when needed in the production process.
+Flexibility was important, but not always a priority, as the key was to maintain low inventory levels and minimized order fulfillment time.

-After the COVID-19 pandemic, the emphasis on flexibility and resilience of systems increased significantly.
-Companies that had previously relied on just-in-time delivery began to revise their approach toward greater security and diversification of supply chains to be better prepared for future disruptions.
-It became clear that inventory management systems needed to be more dynamic to respond quickly to unexpected changes in demand and availability of raw materials or components.
-As a result, many organisations began to maintain higher safety stock levels and invest in advanced analytical technologies and artificial intelligence, allowing better forecasting and real-time response to changes.
+After the COVID-19 pandemic, the emphasis on flexibility and resilience of systems significantly increased.
+Companies that had previously relied on just-in-time delivery began to revise their approach towards greater security and diversification of supply chains to be better prepared for future disruptions.
+It became clear that inventory management systems needed to be more dynamic to quickly respond to unexpected changes in demand and availability of raw materials or components.
+As a result, many organizations started to maintain higher safety stock levels and invest in advanced analytical technologies and artificial intelligence, which allow for better forecasting and real-time response to changes.

-Traditional forecasting methods, although widely used, are not always effective because forecast errors can lead to the need to store additional inventories.
-Therefore, a more effective solution is to use actual data on customer consumption, which allows better adaptation of logistics systems and reduces dependence on forecasts.
-However, care should be taken to maintain the maximum customer service level (CSL) while limiting costs and reducing frozen assets in the supply network (Cyplik & Hadaś, 2012).
+Traditional forecasting methods, although widely used, are not always effective because forecast errors may lead to the need to store additional inventories.
+Therefore, a more effective solution is to use actual data on customer consumption, which allows for better adaptation of logistics systems and reduces dependence on forecasts.
+However, care should be taken to maintain the maximum Customer Service Level (CSL) while limiting costs and reducing assets frozen in the supply network (Cyplik & Hadaś, 2012).

-Inventory is the amount of goods stored by an company to meet current and future needs (Brunaud et al., 2019).
+Inventory is the amount of goods stored by an enterprise to meet current and future needs (Brunaud et al., 2019).
 Inventories are tangible components of current assets.
-The inventory has a specific location, storage place, and its size can be expressed in quantitative and valuable measures (Niemczyk et al., 2011).
+The inventory has a specific location, storage place, and its size can be expressed in quantitative and valuable measures (Niemczyk et al., 2011)

 Inventories take up space and tie up capital.
-Therefore, inventory management is essential to minimise to ensure business continuity.
-Inventory management refers to the process of supervising and controlling the level of stocks, warehouse levels, and their storage in an company.
-This involves deciding how much inventory to hold, when to reorder or restock, and how to optimise inventory utilisation to meet demand while minimising costs and maximising efficiency (Song et al., 2020).
-Effective inventory management includes tasks such as forecasting demand, tracking inventory levels, replenishing inventories, optimising warehouse space, and reducing inventory or excess inventory (Jain et al., 2022).
+Therefore, inventory management is essential to minimize to ensure business continuity.
+Inventory management refers to the process of supervising and controlling the level of stocks, warehouse levels and their storage in an enterprise.
+This involves deciding how much inventory to hold, when to reorder or restock, and how to optimize inventory utilization to meet demand while minimizing costs and maximizing efficiency (Song et al., 2020).
+Effective inventory management includes tasks such as forecasting demand, tracking inventory levels, replenishing inventories, optimizing warehouse space, and reducing inventory or excess inventory (Jain et al., 2022).

-The goal of inventory management is to ensure that the right products are available in the right quantities, at the right time, and in the right place to meet customer needs while avoiding out-of-stock, over-inventory, and associated costs (Jain et al., 2022; Matusiak, 2022).).
+The goal of inventory management is to ensure that the right products are available in the right quantities, at the right time and in the right place to meet customer needs while avoiding out-of-stock, over-inventory and associated costs (Jain et al., 2022; Matusiak, 2022).

 9.2.
-Customer service level
+Customer Service Level

-Customer service is a broad concept that makes it difficult to formulate a clear definition.
+Customer service is a broad concept, which makes it difficult to formulate a clear definition.
 This term covers all aspects of the interaction between the supplier and the consumer, including both intangible and tangible elements (Strojny, 2008).
 Therefore, customer service is often considered from three different perspectives (Bowersox & Closs, 1996):